SVG Vector Effects

 8px.
 In order to circumvent this, I added the

 vector-effect attribute to the paths on the original graphic, and set the value to

 <circle vector-effect="non-scaling-stroke"/> <path vector-effect="non-scaling-stroke"/> <path vector-effect="non-scaling-stroke"/>

 And that’s a wrap!
-I really wanted to share this simple tip with you as it's served me beautifully in recent times.
-Don’t forget, you can view the demo and source by clicking the links below, and if you have and questions, comments, or feedback, you can also leave them below.
+I really wanted to share this simple tip with you as it’s served me beautifully in recent times.
+Thanks again for reading, and if you have and questions, comments, or feedback, feel free to send me a tweet.